gzchenny/dressd/README.md

-# 👗 dressd
+# dress.

-**dressd** is an app built for FoundersHack made with [Expo](https://expo.dev) and React Native.
+**dress.** is an app built for FoundersHack made with [Expo](https://expo.dev) and React Native.
 It’s an online clothing rental app that lets users rent, list, and discover designer styles, with personalised recommendations inspired by user's photos and personal style moodboards.

 ---

-## 🚀 Features
+## Features

 - **Browse & Search:** Explore trending and personalised items on the home screen.